How to run a half marathon in 2 hours involves a 9.09 per mile pace and a great deal of persistence on the part of the athlete.

 Hang on, be patient because your time is coming.
 You may be at 2.00.10 or 2.55.10.

-Regardless, where you are, keep the faith and follow the instructions in this post and you will be well on your way to breaking 2 hours in 2014.
+Regardless, where you are, keep the faith and follow the instructions in this post.

 Here are a few workouts to help you in your 2 hour half marathon quest.